entigolabs/entigo-infralib-agent/README.md

 Step, module and input field values can be overwritten by using replacement tags `{{ }}`.

-Currently, replacement tags can only be overwritten by values that are stored in the AWS SSM Parameter Store.
+Replacement tags can be overwritten by values that are stored in the AWS SSM Parameter Store, config itself or custom agent logic.

-For example, `{{ .ssm.stepName.moduleName/vpc_id }}` will be overwritten by the value of the SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep.workspace/vpc_id`.
+For example, `{{ .ssm.stepName.moduleName.key-1/key-2 }}` will be overwritten by the value of the SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep.workspace/key-1/key-2`.

+Config example `{{ .config.prefix }}` will be overwritten by the value of the config field `prefix`.
+Config replacement does not support indexed paths.

+Agent example `{{ .agent.version.step.module }}` will be overwritten by the value of the specified module version that's currently being applied or a set version, e.g `v0.8.4`.